 Elegant Art Deco Cufflinks

-from the Art Deco era.
-On a small scale these cufflinks
+the Art Deco era.
+On a small scale these cufflinks echo

-recall the ornate movie palaces of the 1920s exemplified by
+the ornate movie palaces of the 1920s exemplified by Grauman's

-Grauman's Egyptian Theatre in Hollywood and the Louxor Palais du
+Egyptian Theatre in Hollywood and the Louxor Palais in

-Cinema in Paris.
-A diamond set on one side even sparkles
+Paris.
+A diamond set on one side even sparkles like a

-In 1917 Theda Bara, starring in the film Cleopatra, sparked a passion for the architecture and decorative motifs of ancient Egypt.
-The Art Deco mania for all things Egyptian - furthered by the discovery of King Tut's tomb in 1922 - found expression in objects of all sizes - from luxurious movie palaces to intimate, small jewels.
-The close-up above illustrates the fine detail of the stylized lotus blossoms, papyrus reeds and geometric motifs that decorate the borders of these cufflinks.
+In 1917 Theda Bara, starring in the film Cleopatra, sparked a passion for the architecture and artifacts of ancient Egypt.
+The mania for all things Egyptian was furthered by the discovery of King Tut's tomb in 1922 and found expression in objects of all sizes.
+Everything from palatial movie houses to intimate, small jewels reflected the interest in all things Pharaonic.
+The above close-up illustrates the fine details of the stylized lotus blossoms, papyrus reeds and geometric motifs that decorate the borders of these cufflinks.

 The backs of the cufflinks are beautifully crafted in 14kt yellow gold.
 Sturdy brackets and cross bars secure the links on the cuff while protecting the reverse of the diamonds.
 The yellow gold surfaces are polished to a bright, mirror-like finish - please excuse the shadowy reflections from the camera.